Portland Oregon Probate, Business, Estate Planning Lawyer - Chase Morinaka

 Risk 3.
 Deeds that were Never Recorded.

-Ownership of property is not just about the Deed, but also about when the deed was recorded.
-You should make sure that the Deed the Seller is relying on to prove ownership was properly recorded.
-If an purposed owner sells several quitclaim or other deeds to people before any of them get recorded, it can cause problems down the road.
+Ownership of property is not just about the contents of the deed, but when the deed was properly recorded.
+You should make sure that the deed the Seller is relying on to prove ownership was properly recorded.
+If an owner sells several quitclaim or other deeds to people before any of them get recorded, expect litigation.
 The laws of different States handle this in different ways.
-Also, remember that a Quitclaim deed only conveys the interest the seller has when he or she made out the deed.
+Also, remember that a Quitclaim deed only conveys the interest the seller has when she signed it.
 You should definitely perform your due diligence before accepting any Quitclaim deed.

 The Good News:

 Quitclaim deeds are not the only deeds that can be used in a real estate transaction.
 Some other forms of deeds provide different levels of protection to the buyer of real estate.
-The type of deed used in a real estate transaction, and therefore how much protection a buyer receives or a seller promises to give, should also be a point of negotiation in any transaction.
+The type of deed used in a real estate transaction, and therefore how much protection a buyer receives or a seller promises to give, should be a point of negotiation in any transaction.
+The cost of title insurance can be well worth it.

 If you are thinking about entering a real estate transaction without a real estate agent, such as an installment sale contract or private purchase agreement, you should contact an attorney for assistant.